- Rory Colville, Clinical Director.

 • We also promote the use of a dental sealant called Sanos which helps prevent gum disease.
 This can’t be applied at any time other than immediately after we have performed dental cleaning.
 It lasts up to 6 months.

-• Our other, higher, dental cleaning fee reflects that we are dealing with more than just gingivitis and thus we suspect that it will be a longer procedure to chart and clean the mouth; we simply call this fee “Dentistry”.
-Often this procedure will take 2 hours and we have to charge for the extra anaesthetic time even though no surgery was necessary; some of our dogs’ mouths simply take that long to clean; this never happens in human dentistry.
+• We call this whole procedure a "Comprehensive Oral Assessment" as it reflects exactly that.
+Often these procedures will take 2 hours and we have to charge for the extra anaesthetic time even though no surgery was necessary; some of our patients' mouths simply take that long to assess and clean.
+This is very unlikely ever to be the case in human dentistry.

 Can you see why dental treatments are therefore difficult to fully estimate for?